 Yet another project from Raspberry Pi’s official website, this project uses minimal hardware to set up a motion detector which then triggers a video recording using the Raspberry Pi camera module.

 The use-case for this can be a lot of things.
-If you are a parent, you can keep an eye on your child when they enter their room.
-In either case, this can also come in handy to keep an eye on your door as a security measure to check when someone arrives.
+If you are a parent, you can watch your child when they enter their room.
+In either case, this can also be handy to keep an eye on your door as a security measure to check when someone arrives.

 You can find all the necessary details on Raspberry Pi’s official site.